 Among his recordings are some rarities of 20th century by De Falla, Auric, Martinu, Casella, Malipiero, Rieti, Lambert, Bax, Bartok, the first world recording of Zandonai's Quadri di Segantini, as well as several works by Nino Rota: La Visita Meravigliosa, Lo Scoiattolo in gamba, Cristallo di Rocca and the first world recording of Napoli milionaria.
 In summer 2011 he has started recording for DECCA the Complete Symphonic Works of Nino Rota with Orchestra Sinfonica Giuseppe Verdi.
 In 2017 he has recorded for DECCA a tribute to Gino Marinuzzi's music and an homage to Kurt Weill.
 In 2021 a new CD titled "Italian Soundtracks" has been released for WARNER.

-Programmed for future seasons are: Don Giovanni in Shenzhen, Macbeth in Santiago, Madama Butterfly, La voix humaine, Point d'orgue and La Traviata in Saint-Étienne, Cecilia by Licinio Refice in Cagliari and several symphonic concerts with Orchestra Sinfonica Giuseppe Verdi di Milano, Orchestre Symphonique Saint-Étienne Loire, Tianjin Symphony Orchestra, Orquesta Filarmonica de Santiago, Orchestre National Île de France.
+Programmed for future seasons are: Don Giovanni in Shenzhen, Macbeth in Santiago, Madama Butterfly, La voix humaine, Point d'orgue and La Traviata in Saint-Étienne, Cecilia by Licinio Refice in Cagliari and several symphonic concerts with Orchestra Sinfonica Giuseppe Verdi di Milano, Orchestre Symphonique Saint-Étienne Loire, Tianjin Symphony Orchestra, Orquesta Filarmonica de Santiago, Orchestra della Fondazione Arena di Verona, Orchestre National Île de France.

-In april 2019 he has been appointed Principal Conductor of Opéra de Saint-Étienne.
+In april 2019 he has been appointed Principal Conductor and Casting Manager of Opéra de Saint-Étienne.